eIF5B, C. elegans, germ line, GLP-1/Notch, translation initiation factor

 In C. elegans, a population of proliferating germ cells is maintained via GLP-1/Notch signaling; in the absence of GLP-1 signaling, germ cells prematurely enter meiosis and differentiate.
 We previously identified ego (enhancer of glp-1) genes that promote germline proliferation and interact genetically with the GLP-1 signaling pathway.
 Here, we report that iffb-1 (initiation factor five B) is an ego gene. iffb-1 encodes the sole C. elegans isoform of eukaryotic translation initiation factor 5B, a protein essential for translation.
 We have used RNA interference and a deletion mutation to determine the developmental consequences of reduced iffb-1 activity.
 Our data indicate that maternal iffb-1 gene expression is sufficient for embryogenesis, and zygotic iffb-1 expression is required for development beyond late L1/ early L2 stage.
 Partial reduction in iffb-1 expression delays larval development and can severely disrupt proliferation and differentiation of germ cells.
 We hypothesize that germline development is particularly sensitive to iffb-1 expression level.

 Yu, Xiang; Vought, Valarie E.; Conradt, Barbara; and Maine, Eleanor M., "Eukaryotic Translation Initiation Factor 5B Activity Regulates Larval Growth Rate and Germline Development in Caenorhabditis elegans" (2006).
-Biology.
+Biology - All Scholarship.
 2.

 Creative Commons License